Anti-abortion priest Pavone defrocked for blasphemous posts

 The statement concluded that since Priests for Life is not a Catholic organization, it would be up to the group to determine whether he could continue his role “as a lay person.”

-Laicization, or being reduced to the lay state, is one of the harshest sanctions in the church’s canon law.
+Laicization, or being reduced to the lay state, is one of the harshest sanctions in the church’s canon law for priests.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.